You are responsible for your own safety.

-Mojave National Preserve is a scenic wonder but it also a truly remote place.
-A visit here means leaving the safety net of the modern world behind!
+In this remote place, you must be able to self-rescue and self-reliance is essential.
+Mojave National Preserve is a scenic wonder but it is also a truly rugged place.
+A visit here means leaving the safety net of the modern world behind.
+Be sure to check current road conditions and vehicle requirements before heading out.

 Recommended Safety Equipment and Supplies